linolayani/linoleparquet.github.io/content/posts/kubernetes-labels-and-annotations-which-one-to-use-when.md

   hidden: false # only hide on current single page
 ---

-The difference between Kubernetes Labels and Annotation can be misleading at first.
-Both are metadata attached to a pod, but serve different purposes.

 <!--more-->

----

-# Kubernetes Labels and Annotations: Which one to use when ?

 > **TL;DR**
 > Labels are **identifying** information intended to be read by Kubernetes.